hutchcodes/portaldocs/portal-sdk/generated/top-blades-react.md

 <a name="react-views-what-it-is"></a>
 ## What it is

-**React Views** are the new standard to build experiences in the Azure Portal.
+Once released **React Views** will become the new standard to build experiences in the Azure Portal.

 It combines the freedom of running React code in a visible iframe with the performance offered by the Portal framework; it makes Portal development as close to normal web development as possible without the cost and drawbacks of building and hosting a fully-custom solution.